onzfonz/comp227/src/content/0/en/part0d.md

 instead of giving everyone access to your bank account.
 Because Webstorm will be constantly communicating with GitHub, let's generate a token that will be stored on our computer.

-Go back to [GitHub](http://github.com) and log in, then click on your profile icon in the upper right, and then go to [*Settings->Developer settings->Personal Access Tokens->Tokens (classic)->Generate new token->Generate new token (classic)*](https://imgur.com/S1E0tQc).
+Go back to [GitHub's new token page](http://github.com/settings/tokens/new) and login.
+Alternatively, you can click on your GitHub profile icon in the upper right, and then go to [*Settings->Developer settings->Personal Access Tokens->Tokens (classic)->Generate new token->Generate new token (classic)*](https://imgur.com/S1E0tQc).
 Then give the token a name,
 set expiration to *Custom* (providing a date up to 1 year from now) and select the `repo, workflow, read:org and gist` checkboxes for the scopes.
-Once you do that, scroll to the bottom and click the green Generate new Token.
+Once you do that, scroll to the bottom and click the green ***Generate Token***.
 [I did another short animation of this as well.](https://imgur.com/LUAt5DU) You'll then see a page that has the token that says to copy it because you won't be able to see it again.